 On the other hand, as you draw near the absolute net extreme, the tenant has greater responsibility for paying operating expenses.
 In an absolute net lease, the tenant covers all the operating costs.

 A full service gross lease provides tenants with an all-inclusive deal that is covered with their monthly rent payments to the property owner.
 In a gross lease, the property owner is responsible for all the expenses associated with the property, including:

 - Property Improvements

-The purpose of a gross lease is to simplify tenant expenses by including everything in one agreed upon rent sum.
-However, this type of lease also gives the property owner the opportunity to cover some or all of the property expenses by building those costs into a monthly rent payment from their tenant.
-In instances where a property has multiple tenants, the costs will be divided amongst the various tenants, based on their usage of the space.
+The purpose of a gross lease is to simplify tenant expenses by including everything in one agreed-upon rent sum.
+However, this type of lease also gives property owners the opportunity to cover some, or all, of the property expenses by building those costs into a monthly rent payment from their tenant.
+In instances where a property has multiple tenants, the costs will be divided amongst the various tenants, based on the size of their office or retail space.

 Triple Net (NNN) Lease

 A triple net commercial lease, also known as an NNN lease, is an agreement between a property owner and a tenant where the tenant absorbs all the costs and expenses for the property, including: